-Improve attendance team and integrate it into a COST/MTSS process that is spearheaded by an Administrator.
-We want to strategically address chronic absenteeism by implementing early intervention systems for absenteeism.
-At the beginning of the school year and within the first month, we want to meet and create attendance plans and supports for all students that were chronically absent in SY 22-23.
+We want to strategically address chronic absenteeism by implementing early warning/intervention systems for absenteeism.
+At the beginning of the school year and within the first month, we want to meet and create attendance contracts and supports for all students that were chronically absent in SY 22-23.
 We want to ensure we are tracking trends from 22-23 and within the first month of school.
 We will also continue to celebrate and recognize strong attendance by class and by individual students.
 We also want to foster more collective ownership of student attendance within the teaching team so that it is educators in addition to our front office that can support with data collection and intervention for student attendance.
 We will also support teachers with greater access to translation services to improve communication with Spanish speaking families.
 We will also include chronic absenteeism data and discussion with our SSC and ELACs, along with weekly school newsletters and other Tier 1 interventions to emphasize strong school attendance.